 It may also be important to note that driving under the influence is not the only instance where you can be charged for aiding in the crime someone else committed.
 Common examples of assisting in the commission of a criminal offense include planning a crime, providing help to the criminal while the crime is being committed, or hiding or attempting to hide the fact the crime occurred.

-Being a passenger in a vehicle when it is pulled over for a DUI can lead to confusion and anxiety, often resulting in poor decision-making.
+Being a passenger in a vehicle when it is pulled over for a DWI can lead to confusion and anxiety, often resulting in poor decision-making.
 One common mistake is failing to remain calm and respectful during the interaction with law enforcement.
 Passengers should avoid arguing with the officer or making negative comments about the driver’s ability to operate the vehicle.
 Such behavior can escalate the situation and lead to additional scrutiny.

 Another frequent error is attempting to intervene on behalf of the driver.
 This can include attempting to offer excuses or denying any consumption of alcohol altogether.
 While passengers may feel protective, these actions can be perceived as obstructive, potentially resulting in further legal complications.
 Instead, it’s advisable for passengers to stay quiet and allow the driver to communicate with law enforcement.

 Additionally, some passengers mistakenly assume that they can switch themselves with their drunk driver, even if they’ve been drinking.
 However, if a passenger is found to be impaired as well, this can complicate matters and may still lead to charges or fines, especially if the officer suspects that the passenger may have been behind the wheel at one point or another.
-Understanding these common pitfalls can help passengers navigate a DUI stop more effectively and avoid unnecessary legal troubles.
+Understanding these common pitfalls can help passengers navigate a DWI stop more effectively and avoid unnecessary legal troubles.

 Yet, as we mentioned before, this is rarely charged because there must be clear intent that you were trying to get your friend to consume enough alcohol to push them over the limit and commit a DWI offense.
 Due to the difficulties of proving such intent, there is hardly any risk of getting a DWI as a passenger.
-But being aware of the rare instances when this could happen is also key to ensuring your own defense against any DUI-related charges.
+But being aware of the rare instances when this could happen is also key to ensuring your own defense against any DWI-related charges.